alvinzhu33/ZWANG/README.md

 5/24: Fixed all our issues with merge.
 Changed randomSpeed generator so it wouldn't go insanely fast.

+5/25: Added 2 new obstacles (the square shaped obstacle and plus shaped obstacle).
+Got them to display in our random level generator.

 ##Outline
 ###Essentials:
 1. Moving ball (ball moves up when clicked, down when left alone)